Doctor of Physical Therapy (DPT)

 Progression and Academic Standing

-Should a student fail a clinic experience, they must remediate the failed clinical experience before progressing on to the next more advanced clinical experience.
-Remediation programs specific to the clinical education experience are designed and implemented on a case by case basis and are determined by the circumstances that led to the failure.
-The DCE, Program Director and faculty will decide the most appropriate remediation activity that may include instruction in clinical skills under direct supervision of faculty.
+Should a student receive a "No Pass" grade for a clinic experience, they must remediate the experience before progressing on to the next more advanced clinical experience.
+The Student Progress Committee will be made aware of the “No Pass” grade.
+Remediation programs specific to the clinical education experience are designed and implemented on a case-by-case basis and are determined by the circumstances that led to the failure.
+The DCE, Program Director, and potential consultation with the Student Progress Committee will decide the most appropriate remediation activity.

 Leave of absence

-If a student must take a leave of absence from the program due to an illness, accident, or other substantial reason that impairs their ability to continue course work at that time, all incomplete coursework must be completed within two years from the date of their original start.
-If they are unable to complete the program in that time frame, they will be dismissed from the program.
+A student may take no more than one leave of absence (LOA) from the program due to an illness, accident, or other substantial reason that impairs their ability to continue coursework at that time.
+All incomplete or withdrawal coursework must be completed within one year from the start date of the LOA.
+If unable to complete the coursework in that time frame, the student will be dismissed from the program.
+A student’s academic standing at the start of the LOA will remain in place when the student returns from LOA (e.g., a student on Probation prior to taking LOA will be on Probation when they return from the LOA).

 Curriculum Plan